KVooys/djangoblog/README.md

 - Creating blog posts with POST API (or by logging in)
 - Access & edit blog posts
 - Uses PostgreSQL database
-- Decoupled config variables from code
+- Decoupled config variables from code using python-decouple
-- Use environment variables or a text file to connect to your PostgreSQL database

 ### TODO: